This is a first time in human (FTIH), open-label, non-randomized, multicenter study designed

 to evaluate the safety, tolerability, pharmacokinetics (PK), pharmacodynamics, and

-preliminary clinical activity of GSK3174998 administered intravenously to subjects with
+preliminary clinical activity of GSK3174998 administered intravenously to participants with

-The study will be conducted in 2 parts, each part consisting of a
+The study will be conducted in 2 parts, each part consisting of starting with a

 dose-escalation phase followed by a cohort expansion phase.
-Part 1 will evaluate GSK3174998 monotherapy, while
+GSK3174998 will first be

-will be 48 weeks; the maximum duration of treatment with pembrolizumab will be 2 years.
-The
+The maximum duration of treatment with GSK3174998 and pembrolizumab will be approximately 2

 - Provide signed, written informed consent.

 - Male and female participants, age >=18 years (at the time consent is obtained).

 - Histological documentation of locally advanced, recurrent or metastatic solid

 malignancy that has progressed after standard therapy appropriate for the specific